PJSoftware/100-days-of-code/log.md

 **Today's Progress:** Advanced JavaScript: developed the drum playing website.
 Covers audio, animation, objects, and DOM manipulation.

+**Thoughts:** It occurs to me that I have just learned how to add music to a website.

+My first website, lost now to the mists of time, was built in, oh, let's say 1998, give or take.
+It was an exercise in pre-CSS HTML (3.01, I want to say?)
+One of the cool things I figured out how to do was to add music that would auto-play on each page.

+Shortly thereafter, I spoke to the team who were building one of the `Doom` clones (I think it was `Boom` but I could be wrong.)
+They were attempting to get music playing on _their_ site, and I was happy to give them the info they needed.
+For years thereafter, their site played `Doom` music to its visitors, and they gave me the credit, right their on their page.
+(Sadly, it does not seem to exist any more; it finally got replaced by a wiki, as far as I can tell!)

+And shortly after _that_, I was educated as to why auto-playing music was a bad idea, and took my first steps into the world of accessibility--or at least, into acknowledging that not everybody liked what I liked.
+I turned the music off...
+(Was that _the night the music died_?
+Let's not go there.)

+I find myself wondering how that person with accessibility issues copes with the web of today, with animations and auto-start video ads everywhere.

+Either way, here we are, 22 years later, and I've just learned how to get my website to play music.
+The words of Ian Malcolm come to mind...

 ## Day 42: May 2, 2020: Saturday

 ### 2020 WebDev BootCamp [Section 11](https://github.com/PJSoftware/udemy-2020webdev/tree/master/Sections/11-The_Dice_Game)